-Sequence Viewer 3.22 has several new features, improvements and bug fixes, including improved rendering on BAM and cSRA tracks.
+Sequence Viewer 3.23 has several new features, improvements and bug fixes, including performance optimization for alignment renderings and improved tooltips in uploaded VCF files.
 For a full list of changes, see the Sequence Viewer release notes.

 Sequence Viewer is a graphical view of sequences and color-coded annotations on regions of sequences stored in the Nucleotide and Protein databases.